 I was never one to choose a word to cast vision for the year, and I scoffed at the idea when others engaged in this practice, mentally shutting myself down from a potentially life-changing practice.

 But something changed at the end of last year, and I think it was an new openness to experiences outside my understanding.
 In short, I was desperate, and so I gave up trying to figure everything out and relaxed into the unknown.
 This is terrifying for those of us with tiny control issues, but I decided to try and prayed for a word.

 After a day of praying, last year’s word came to me, unbidden, as if from a dream: surrender, and it was incredibly timely and a practice I clung to for dear life.

-Depression, anxiety attacks, and nightmares became a regular part of my life, and I had to surrender to the sad truth that my expectations about this job could simply not match up to reality.
+Depression and anxiety attacks became a regular part of my life, and I had to surrender to the sad truth that my expectations about this job could simply not match up to reality.
 I imagined the position would allow me the chance to heal from working in direct care and pursue writing.
-However, I discovered to my great horror and dismay, that many of the sickest people I worked with were the burn-out healers whose behaviors suggested that the world was merely a garbage dump in which to dwell.
+However, I discovered to my great horror, that many of the sickest people I worked with were the burn-out healers whose behaviors suggested that the world was merely a garbage dump in which to dwell.

 They were so happy and peaceful about two percent of the time.
 It was a real bummer.

 Life did not make any sense at that point, but capitulating to God and the truth reminded me that most things in my life are outside my control, including how other people behave, even especially if I behave respectfully towards them.
 Sometimes a job does not work out, sometimes those in the helping professions grow bitter and cynical, and sometimes a government system is so toxic that it cannot be mended by all the efforts of one single person.